Home Page

 'Journeying together with hope and aspiration'

-Religious education at Parish is supported by the framework of the Lincolnshire Agreed Syllabus.
+Religious education at Parish is supported by the use of the Lincolnshire Diocesan Board of Education’s RE Primary Curriculum.
 The Church of England’s national statement of entitlement (2019) states;

 “Religious education in a Church school should enable every child to flourish and to live life in all its fullness.
 (John 10:10).
 It will help educate for dignity and respect encouraging all to live well together.”